meistro57/gateway_trainer/README.md

 # Gateway Trainer

 A simple browser-based tool for experimenting with binaural beats and basic audio effects.

-Use the sliders to adjust the base frequency and the frequency offset between the left and right channels.
-Choose an effect to modulate the tones and save any interesting settings with the bookmark button.
-The interface now displays the current left and right frequencies and includes a volume slider for finer control.
-A dropdown of Monroe Institute "Focus" levels can automatically set recommended frequencies.
-Additional sliders let you tune the range of the **Sweep** and **Hover** effects.
+## Features

+- **Binaural Beat Generator**: Adjust the base frequency and offset between left and right channels using intuitive sliders.
+- **Audio Effects**: Choose from several effects to modulate the tones:
+  - **Sweep**: Smoothly modulates both channels across a user-defined range.
+  - **Hover**: Applies a gentle opposing modulation to each channel.
+  - **Wobble**: Adds a subtle, rapid back-and-forth to the tones.
+  - **Mindfuck**: Dramatic, rapid modulation for experimental results.
+  - **None**: Plain, unmodulated binaural tones.
+- **Live Frequency Display**: See the current left and right channel frequencies in real time.
+- **Volume Control**: Fine-tune output volume.
+- **Monroe Institute Focus Levels**: Instantly set recommended frequencies for Focus 3, 10, 12, 15, 21, and 27 using a dropdown.
+- **Effect Parameter Sliders**: Tune the speed, sweep range, and hover range for effects.
+- **Bookmarking**: Save and recall favorite settings.
+Bookmarks are stored in your browser.
+- **Audio Visualizer**: Real-time frequency visualizations for left and right channels.
+- **Responsive UI**: Clean, browser-friendly interface.

+## Getting Started

 Open `index.html` in a modern browser to run the trainer.
+No installation required.

 ## Auto Deploy Script

 The `auto_deploy.sh` script pulls the latest changes from the Git repository and serves the project using the [`serve`](https://www.npmjs.com/package/serve) package on port 8000.
 If the `serve` command is not available, the script will install it globally via `npm`:

 ```bash
 ./auto_deploy.sh
 ```

 The server will be available at [http://localhost:8000](http://localhost:8000).

+## License

+MIT License.
+See [LICENSE](LICENSE) for details.